In a combat, GURPS has us ask defenders this question: “The attack will hit you. What do you do?”

 This option applies the defense tweak to all attacks, but much less harshly than does Option 2.

-You have a choice of 1) DECIDE’s “immediate defense” described above, in which you commit to defense as soon as an attack is launched; or 2) GURPS’ “last-second defense”, in which you calmly confirm the need to defend before committing to do so.
+You have a choice of 1) DECIDE’s “immediate defense” described above, in which you commit to defense as soon as an attack is launched; or 2) GURPS‘ “last-second defense” (if I may name it such), in which you calmly confirm the need to defend before committing to do so.

 Give all immediate defenses a +1 bonus.
-That’s a fair bonus for immediately making the commitment to defense, even if your foe’s mace might have missed by an inch anyway.
+That’s a fair bonus for immediately making the commitment to defense, even when your foe’s mace might miss by an inch anyway.

 If you don’t make an immediate defense . . . wait, you’re not hit just yet.
 You delayed for a split second to gauge the attack’s exact path (i.e., to check TH) – and have confirmed that a mace-on-head impact is indeed imminent.
 Time for a last-second defense!

 A last-second defense takes a penalty.
 This would be a reasonable place to bring in a penalty that varies with the speed of attack: say, 0 for a melee attack, -2 for a thrown weapon, -4 for a missile like an arrow, -8 for a bullet, or -16 for a hypervelocity round.
 (That’s pretty well impossible for bullets and faster – because it represents actually dodging or blocking the bullet itself, not jumping out of the muzzle’s path.)

 The Dodge penalty versus a laser beam would be infinite.
 If you didn’t dodge the perceived path of fire before the trigger is pulled, there’s no way you can even see, let alone dodge, the beam after it leaves the gun.
 (It’s not a problem in a cinematic game, where “blaster” beams travel at a speed that makes arrows look fast.)